 Make sure this vehicle's tires are properly inflated and the tread is not worn down.
-Check tire pressure and tread wear at every fuel fill-up.
+Check tire pressure using a tire gauge and tread wear at every fuel fill-up.
 Recommended tire pressure can be found on the label inside the driver's side door or door frame.
+Your vehicle may be equipped with a Tire Pressure Monitoring System which is NOT a substitute for manually checking tire pressure.
+Visit www.checkmytires.org for additional information.

 Tires degrade over time depending on many factors such as weather, storage conditions, and conditions of use (load, speed, inflation pressure, etc.) the tires experience throughout their lives.
 In general, tires should be replaced after six years regardless of tread wear.
 However, heat caused by hot climates or frequent high loading conditions can accelerate the aging process and may require tires to be replaced more frequently.
-You should replace your spare tire when you replace the road tires or after six years due to aging if it has not been used.
+You should replace your spare tire when you replace the road tires or after six years due to aging even if it has not been used.